stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 Entries like the ones given above are all that is needed to add support to custom libraries to pack.
-You can now list these libraries as dependencies in your project's `.ipkg` file(s) and pack will automatically install them for you.
+You can now list these libraries as dependencies in your own project's `.ipkg` file and pack will automatically install them for you.

 ## Conclusion

 This concludes our section about structuring Idris projects.
-We have learned about several types of code blocks - `failing` blocks for showing that a piece of code fails to compile, `namespace`s for having overloaded names in the same source file, and parameter blocks for sharing lists of parameters between functions - and how to group several source files into an Idris library or application.
-Finally, we learned how to include external libraries in an Idris project and how to use pack to help us keeping track of these dependencies.
+We have learned about several types of code blocks - `failing` blocks for showing that a piece of code fails to elaborate, `namespace`s for having overloaded names in the same source file, and parameter blocks for sharing lists of parameters between functions - and how to group several source files into an Idris library or application.
+Finally, we learned how to include external libraries in an Idris project and how to use pack to help us keep track of these dependencies.

 <!-- vi: filetype=idris2
 -->